Barro/compiler-warnings/README.md

 # Requirements

-This uses [ANTLR](http://www.antlr.org/) as a parser generator to parse clang's diagnostic groups definitions.
+This uses [ANTLR](http://www.antlr.org/) as a parser generator with some supporting Python code to parse warning flags from actual compiler option data files.
+Other requirements are following (plus their dependencies):

 * [make](http://www.gnu.org/software/make/)
 * [ANTLR4](http://www.antlr.org/)